shangyuj/2200-messed-up/index.md

 - Learn key influences on English usage (e.g., prescriptive vs. descriptive grammar, regional and social dialects, language standards)

 ### Warm-up
 - Read [this article](https://www.theguardian.com/world/2022/feb/16/academie-francaise-denounces-rise-of-english-words-in-public-life) and discuss with your peers what you think.

+### Survey
+Prescriptive versus descriptive grammar, which side are you on?

 ### In-class readings
 - Read ["What is grammar and how is grammar used?"](https://canvas.iastate.edu/courses/113318/modules/items/6622711) (5 min)